lf-edge/ekuiper/docs/en_US/guide/ai/python_openvino_tutorial.md

 - functions
   - defect.json

-## Plugin Installation
+## Install the Plugin

-As the same with installing native plugins, we can also install Python plugins via the eKuiper manager UI or the REST API.
+The same as installing native plugins, the Python plugins can be installed with REST API.
 To use the REST API, upload the zip file packaged above to the machine where eKuiper is located.
 Then use the following API to install it:

 ```text
 ### Install pyai plugin